GastonKanze/react-app/README.md

   - Create a deployment and deploy the image created on K8S.
 If you want to work locally with K8S you can use [Microk8s](https://microk8s.io/docs).

 ## Files:
-- Jenkinsfile.groovy : File used for the jenkins pipeline , in this file you can find all the process.
+- Jenkinsfile : File used for the jenkins pipeline , in this file you can find all the process.
 - Dockerfile : File used to build the React image
 - simple-react-app-service.yml : Yaml file with the infrastructure definition to deploy in a K8S cluster.